 Conflicts can occur when a director-shareholder, who as a director is accountable to all company owners, makes an operational decision that some other shareholders disagree with.

-It is often difficult to ascertain whether he was carrying out his duty as a director or acting in his interests as an owner.
+It is often difficult to ascertain whether he was carrying out their duty as a director or acting in their interests as an owner.

 This article discusses how to minimise conflicts by using a shareholders' agreement.